MrBSmith/Global2020/README.md

 # Global2020
 #### Added Discord support ####
 # PLEASE CHECK https://guides.github.com/features/mastering-markdown/ TO MASTER GITHUB MARKDOWN BEFORE EDITING AN ISSUE OR README TEXT

 ## ----> QUALITY EXPECTED <----

 * Type every variables when it doesn't needs dynamic typing.
 * Use setget on externaly used variables.

-* Comment every method you create: juste sumup its behaviour, what type of arguments it expects and what it returns.
+* Comment every method you create: just sumup its behaviour, what type of arguments it expects and what it returns.

 * Encapsulate as much as you can: each Node should have a single purpose.
 * Children contains only logic or Data, and parents only manage their children.